anyswap/CrossChain-Router/tokens/aptos/README_deployment.md

 ```

 ### c. issue new token
-1. copy `PoolCoin` and rename to `MultichainUSDT`, check the struct name `AnyMyCoin` to `USDT`)
+1. add new struct name `AnyMyCoin` as `anyUSDT` in anycoin/sources/PoolCoin.move
-2. use the deployModule to deploy , modules is the path like `-module ../aptos-contract/router/build/multichain/bytecode_modules/MultichainUSDT.mv`
+2. use the deployModule to deploy , modules is the path like `-module ../aptos-contract/anycoin/build/anycoin/bytecode_modules/PoolCoin.mv`
 ```
 go run tokens/aptos/tools/deployModule/main.go -h
 ```